myTerminal/cute-snippets/curry/README.md

     var curriedAdd = autoCurry(add);

-Once you have the curried version of the function, pass parameters as you may and invoke only when you need to with an empty invokation `()`
+Once you have the curried version of the function, pass parameters as you may and invoke only when you need to with an empty invocation `()`

     curriedAdd(1, 2, 3)(2, 4)(3)();